Pro Health Train

 All CRMA certificates expire every 2 years and must be renewed with an 8-hour recertification course to remain active.
 See the CRMA Recertification guidelines.

 Course payment- $365/per student with a variety of payment options: PayPal, Venmo, CashApp, direct deposit or an emailed invoice to pay by check.
 We work with several grant funding/workforce services.
 The payor must email us with the student’s name and request a payment option.
 Even if the employer pays for the course, the CRMA certificate belongs to the student.
 The course also requires a separate “med pass” to be done with an RN at the workplace.
-If there is no RN available, we also provide this service with administrative approval in the Portland area for an additional $125 fee.

 Topics of the Course: